f5devcentral/f5-agility-labs-containers/docs/class1/module1/module1.rst

 Module 1: Introduction to Docker
 ================================

-In this module, we will install Docker on our 3 node Kubernetes cluster in preparation for class 2.
+In this module, we will spend a few minutes going over what is Docker, and install Docker on our 3 node Kubernetes cluster in preparation for class 2.

 As a reminder, in this module, our cluster setup is: